Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 QCAA Queensland Curriculum and Assessment Authority, a statutory body established under the Education (Queensland Curriculum and Assessment Authority) Act 2014.

-Relevant period (RP) Relevant period, as defined in the Education (Accreditation of Non-State Schools) Regulation) 2017, section 26, means the period starting on the first day that students are to attend school in a calendar year and ending on the relevant day for the year.
+Relevant period (RP) Relevant period, as defined in the Education (Accreditation of Non-State Schools) Regulation) 2017, section 26 as the period starting on the first day that students are to attend school in a calendar year and ending on the relevant day for the year.

 SWD Students with Disability.

-ungraded students Ungraded students are unable to be allocated to a particular year level.
-For Census purposes, these students are to be identified as primary or secondary students for grant purposes.
-In addition, secondary students are to be further classified as under 15 years of age (Year 7 to Year 10) or 15 years of age or older (Year 11 and Year 12).
+Ungraded students Ungraded students are unable to be allocated to a particular year level.
+In the Census, these students are to be identified as primary or secondary students for grant purposes.
+In addition, secondary students are to be further classified as under 15 years of age (Year 7 to Year 10) or 15+ years of age or older (Year 11 and Year 12).

 [top of page]